Ragione di adoprar sicuramente l'Arme, si da offesa come da difesa: How to thrust

 To thrust it forward, the weapon must be jabbed ahead, with the arms alone, a step forward, a lunge-step, a jump, a run, or any combination or stringing together of these.

 To get maximum reach and to make the body as flat as possible to the opponent to dodge a counter-thrust, at the end of the thrust the back foot is shifted diagonally forward so that it is in line with the front foot and the tip of the weapon.
-The final diagonal step also brings the body out of the direct forward thrust-path of the opponent, achieving an angular attack and evasion both at once.
+The final diagonal step also brings the body out of the direct forward thrust path of the opponent, achieving an angular attack and evasion both at once.

 Ideal movements

-The following three actions can be practiced as drills in basic ancient weapon handling, if you are healthy enough to try them, if you have enough space to safely perform them, and if you have sticks of varying lengths to use.
+The following three actions can be practised as drills in basic ancient weapon handling, if you are healthy enough to try them, if you have enough space to safely perform them, and if you have sticks of varying lengths to use.

 The sword

 For a short weapon (a single-handed sword), assuming a right-handed fighter, the weapon is held in the right hand, with the hand somewhere to the outside of the right hip, and the point directed at somewhere around the opponent’s heart or throat.
 The right foot is placed forward.
 This position gives maximum protection while providing maximum offensive capability also.
 When the sword is thrust forward by the right hand, so too is the right foot, and the left foot is brought up to be in line with them.
-Because the weapon is so short and maneuverable, the angularity of the final lining up may be hardly noticeable, nor quite as important as with the longer weapons.
+Because the weapon is so short and manoeuvrable, the angularity of the final lining up may be hardly noticeable, nor quite as important as with the longer weapons.
 To finish, the entire sequence can be run in reverse to return everything to its initial position.